 Hierarchy in Japan is very important.
-There is great respect for elders, as is indicated by a holiday specifically celebrating the elderly.
-Observance of hierarchy is most important in Japanese work culture, but you should be aware of it in everyday interactions as well.
-This means, when interacting with someone older than you, it is important to be polite.
+There is great respect for elders, as is indicted by the national holiday specifically celebrating the elderly.
+Observance of hierarchy is most important in Japanese work culture, but you should be aware of it in every day interactions as well.
+This means that when you are interacting with someone older than you, it is important to be polite.
 For example, holding doors open and allowing someone older than you to walk through first.

 Eating and Drinking

-While living in Japan, you are bound to use chopsticks from time to time.
+Unless you eat nothing but Western food while living in Japan, you are bound to use chopsticks.
 Therefore, it is important to be aware of the rules that go along with the utensils.

 For starters, chopsticks are exactly that: a utensil.
 Do not use them as a toy by playing with them at the dinner table, nor should you use them to point.
-If eating with a group of people and deciding what to eat, do not hover them in the air.
+If dining with a group of people, you should not hover them in the air while you are deciding what to eat.
 Instead, lay them on the hashioki, the small chopstick rest.
 If there is no hashioki, create one out of the paper that the chopsticks came in.
-Never leave chopsticks sticking straight into a bowl of rice as this is a symbol for funerals and death.
+Never place chopsticks sticking straight up in a bowl of rice, as this is a symbol for funerals and death.

 When holding chopsticks, you should not rub them together.
 Non-Japanese people typically do this with wooden chopsticks to rid them of splinters and residue, but it is seen as very rude in Japan.
 You should also hold them near the top, keeping your hand away from accidentally touching the food.

-In Japan, and in a few other Asian countries, it is seen as rude and aggressive to point with one finger.
+In Japan, it is seen as rude and aggressive to point with one finger.
 If you are giving directions or gesturing to something, you should instead use your whole hand with your fingers held straight.

 Feet and Shoes

-A well-known custom from Japan is taking off your shoes before entering someone’s home.
-While this holds true, it is also customary to take off your shoes at some businesses.
+A well-known custom in Japan is taking off your shoes before entering someone’s home.
+This is extremely important because not doing so is seen as a grave insult in Japan and may cause tension between you and the homeowner.
+Expats should also take note that removing your shoes is also customary in some businesses.
 Pay attention to signs outside shops or whether you see groups of shoes lined up in front of a business.
 It is common for businesses to provide indoor slippers.